SMQuadri/InsightAI/README.md

 > Note: The config values can be manipulated manually as per your requirements.

 > * ### Mailer functionality:
-> This functionality can be enabled by specifying the mail id on which you wan't to receive the mail in the config file, setting up the maximum threshold and specifying ___ALERT=True___
+> This functionality can be enabled by specifying the mail id on which you want to receive the mail in the config file, setting up the maximum threshold and specifying ___ALERT=True___
 > ![C_alert](https://user-images.githubusercontent.com/55687431/116212923-f55bcd80-a762-11eb-9c60-2f44c501af69.JPG)

 > * ### GPU available: